Why Agile will never be a project management framework

 - Technical debt is common and in the medium and long term can be very damaging and costly.

-- In many instances, project managers have been dispensed with, leaving a big gap when it comes to managing crucial aspects of delivering projects, such as dealing with stakeholders and any kind of forward planning and more.
-Also, assuming just anyone can perform this role successfully is a very flawed assumption.
+- In some instances, project managers have been dispensed with, leaving a big gap when it comes to managing crucial aspects of delivering projects, such as dealing with stakeholders and any kind of forward planning and much more.
+Also, assuming just anyone can succeed in this role is a very flawed assumption.

-- Projects are always full of dependencies and dependencies are bad in Agile, especially Scrum.
-This often leads to all sorts of poor decisions inside iterations and can result in a false measure of progress.
+- Projects are often full of dependencies and dependencies are bad in Agile, especially Scrum.
+This often leads to poor decisions inside iterations and can result in a false interpretation of progress.

 - The applicability of Agile is far less than the Agile salesmen claim.